TeeBee-CAMX/prometheus-ucs-exporter/README.md

 Use metrics from the UCS API to export relevant metrics to Prometheus

-This repository is a fork of Drew Stinnett's original exporter at [oit-ssi-systems/prometheus-ucs-exporter][original].
+This repository is a fork of Marshall Wace's exporter [MarshallWace/prometheus-ucs-exporter] which was in turn forked from Drew Stinnett's original exporter at [oit-ssi-systems/prometheus-ucs-exporter][original].

 Modifications made include:
-* Added production server (FastAPI)
+* Rebaselined to Python 3.14.2 and Alpine 3.23
-* Added additional metrics
+* Updated HTTP headers to work with Prometheus 3.0
-* Added Grafana dashboard
+* Fixed broken graphs in Grafana dashboard
 * Minor fixes and refactorings

 [original]: https://gitlab.oit.duke.edu/oit-ssi-systems/prometheus-ucs-exporter